Our vision:

 Use traps, not poison

-Using rat poison can be dangerous.
-Children and household pets are at risk of eating the poison by mistake.
-Poisoned rodents may die in a place you cannot reach and will decay in your home, attracting more pests and causing a bad smell.
-Trapping is safer.
+Trapping rodents is safer than using poison.
+Children and household pets are at risk of eating poison by mistake.
+Poisoned rodents may be eaten by animals which can cause that animal to get very sick or die.
+It’s also possible a poisoned rodent may die in a place you can’t reach and will decay in your home, attracting more pests and causing a bad smell.

 Recycling